sushantkumr/CrowdCoin/faqs.md

 #### Who can activate Circuit breaker/Emergency Stop?
 What operations does it affect?
 * The creator of the Contracts controls the Circuit breaker of the Factory contract.
 It affects the creation of Campaigns.
 * The creator of the Campaign controls the Circuit breaker of the Campaign.
-It affects the contribution, creation of requests.
+It affects contribution to Campaigns and creation of requests.

 #### When can a backer give rating to the Campaign?
 * After the deadline the backer can rate the Campaign anytime.
 If the refund is activated then the backer can rate and then withdraw his funds.